eqasim-org/bavaria/README.md

 on a spatially and temporally detailed scale.
 Moreover, such data has been used to study the **spreading of diseases**, or the **placement of services** and facilities.

-The synthetic population for Munich can be generated from scratch by everybody who has basic knowledge in using Python.
+The synthetic population for Bavaria can be generated from scratch by everybody who has basic knowledge in using Python.
 Detailed instructions on how to generate a synthetic population with this repository are available below.